Find Affordable College Courses

 Full Health & Medical Administrative Services at Wisconsin Indianhead Technical College Report

-Milwaukee Area Technical College landed the #17 spot in the 2023 rankings for the most popular associate degree health and medical administrative services programs.
-Located in the large city of Milwaukee, MATC is a public school with a large student population.
+Milwaukee Area Technical College ranked #17 on this year’s Most Popular Health/Medical Admin Services Associate Degree Schools in the Great Lakes Region list.
+Located in the city of Milwaukee, MATC is a public college with a fairly large student population.

 Women make up 95% of the health and medical administrative services majors at the school.